frankiegillis/frankiegillis.github.io/index.md

 Is2EdgeTransitive.

 In summer 2026, I'll be going to Boston MA to teach HTML, CSS and web design principles with the [Timothy Smith Network](https://timothysmithnetwork.org/) as part of my second summer with Laidlaw.
-I also plan to complete another research project in Pure Mathematics.
+I also plan to complete another research project in Pure Mathematics, likely relating to combinatorics of external difference families and applications to information security.

 For the things I've done, see my [CV](pdfs/CV.pdf) or my [LinkedIn](https://www.linkedin.com/in/frankie-gillis/).